adamsoffer/payout-bot/README.md

 # Livepeer Payout Bot

-Sends a message in Discord anytime an orchestrator gets paid.
+Sends an alert to Discord and Twitter anytime an orchestrator gets paid.